Chrisuk4/Chrisuk4/README.md

 ### Hi there, Im a programmer from Finland who loves to work on his projects.
-I mainly program in C#, Python, JS and CSS.
+I mainly program in C#, Python and JS
     Im a 20Yo dude from Finland who loves programming and playing games like usual.

     Fun Facts